 The most common is linear alkylbenzenesulfonate made from alkyl (especially dodecyl) benzene.
 Other forms include alkyl sulfates and alkyl ether sulfates using fatty alcohols and other imported hydrocarbons.

 Between two-thirds and three-quarters of the surfactants used in Australia are made from non-ionic surfactants.
-They are produced by ICI by reacting its ethylene oxide with imported fatty alcohols, alkyl phenol, amines and/or other chemicals to produce a broad range of surface active chemicals.
+They are produced by Huntsman by reacting its ethylene oxide with imported fatty alcohols, alkyl phenol, amines and/or other chemicals to produce a broad range of surface active chemicals.

 Most cationic surfactants are quaternary ammonium salts used in domestic application (shampoos etc.).
 They are made from imported chemicals such as tertiary amines and an alkylating agent such as benzyl chloride.
 Most cationic surfactant chemicals are believed to be imported.